Resources

 How much do vocal lessons cost in Toronto?

-Celebrity coaches and industry professionals often charge $120+/hr.
+Celebrity singing coaches are vocal coaches for professional singers.
+They often charge $120+/hr.
 Both online and in-person formats are available across all tiers.

 What age is vocal training for?